apache/iotdb/docs/UserGuide/Operation Manual/UDF User Defined Function.md

 You need to implement this method when you specify the strategy of UDF to read the original data as `SlidingTimeWindowAccessStrategy` or `TumblingWindowAccessStrategy`.

 This method processes a batch of data in a fixed number of rows or a fixed time interval each time, and we call the container containing this batch of data a window.
 The raw data is input from `RowWindow` and output by `PointCollector`. `RowWindow` can help you access a batch of `Row`, it provides a set of interfaces for random access and iterative access to this batch of `Row`.
 You can output any number of data points in one `transform` method call.
-It should be noted that the type of output data points must be the same as you set in the `beforeStart` method.
+It should be noted that the type of output data points must be the same as you set in the `beforeStart` method, and the timestamps of output data points must be strictly monotonically increasing.

 Below is a complete UDF example that implements the `void transform(RowWindow rowWindow, PointCollector collector) throws Exception` method.
 It is a counter that receives any number of time series as input, and its function is to count and output the number of data rows in each time window within a specified time range.